-What does 460 cc Ti mean and why should you care?
+What does 460 ccs Ti mean, and why should you care?

-“cc” stands for cubic centimeters and the USGA dictates the maximum volume a golf driver head can be in size.
-USGA is simply trying to limit how far a players driver can hit the ball and the volume of the club-head must not exceed 460 cubic centimeters.
+“cc” stands for cubic centimeters, and the USGA dictates the maximum volume a golf driver head can be in size.
+So USGA is simply trying to limit how far a player’s driver can hit the ball, and the volume of the club-head must not exceed 460 cubic centimeters.

 This helps regulate gameplay and makes it fair to everyone playing with you and others around the golf course.
-If people came out with any sized driver head they wanted then balls would be flying all over injuring others during gameplay.
+For example, if people came out with any sized driver head they wanted, balls would be flying all over, injuring others during gameplay.

 Fitted With Graphite Shafts

-It used to be a popular opinion that graphite shafts were only for beginner to intermediate players but even professional golfers, like Tiger Woods, started using graphite shafts first dating back to the early 2000s.
-Tiger Woods just won another master with those graphite shafts, so you know this is something huge you want in your golf set!
+It used to be a popular opinion that graphite shafts were only for beginner to intermediate players.
+Still, even professional golfers, like Tiger Woods, started using graphite shafts dating back to the early 2000s.
+Tiger Woods won another master with those graphite shafts, so you know this is something huge you want in your golf set!
 I would eat the same as Tiger Woods if it meant my scores could come close to his!

 Wide Sole Stainless Steel Irons

-Irons in this set are made with stainless steel which is one of the most durable materials, and since it is most frequently used in golf sets it provides a low cost for the consumer.
+Irons in this set are made with stainless steel, one of the most durable materials, and since it is most frequently used in golf sets, it provides a low cost for the consumer.

-Right off the bat, I can assure you not all womens golf sets come with any type of head-covers.
+Right off the bat, I can assure you not all women’s golf sets come with any head-covers.
 This set comes with two nylon head-covers that go over your driver and 3 wood.

-Nylon is one of the most durable materials and I prefer these head-covers to others I’ve seen because they are simple and chic, which is what women want.
-I love animals, but I’m not into the over popular tiger or panda ones I see the old men use on the courses.
-They look tacky to me and I feel like they are unnecessarily bulky.
+Nylon is one of the most durable materials, and I prefer these head-covers to others I’ve seen because they are simple and chic, which is what women want.
+I love animals, but I’m not into the over-popular tiger or panda ones I see the older men use on the courses.
+They look tacky to me, and I feel like they are unnecessarily bulky.

-The grip is very comfortable in my hands and is non-slip which is key for having a good swing.
-I have used these in the rain and they really hold up to its waterproof features that it promises.
+The grip is very comfortable in my hands and is non-slip, which is key to a good swing.
+I have used these in the rain, and they really hold up to its waterproof features that it promises.